j0rd1smit/j0rd1smit.github.io/content/blog/2023-10-07-todoist-agent/index.md

 I also have the ideal use case for it.
 I'm a big user of [Todoist](https://todoist.com/), but like many Todoist users, I'm better at filling my Todoist inbox than cleaning it up.
 Therefore, I would like an AI assistant to help me with this.
-For example, it could do the following things for me: group similar tasks, move tasks to the correct project, or even create new ones.
+For example, it could do the following things for me: group similar tasks, move tasks to the correct project, or even create new projects if no suitable project exists.
 As you can see in the demo video below, I succeeded.

 {{< youtube QttrZMfdi2c >}}